sbernhard/node-red-contrib-bt-presence/README.md

 Run the following command in the root directory of your Node-RED install or use the "Manage palette"

     npm install node-red-contrib-bt-presence

-Currently (2017-12-19) a patch for bt-presence is necessary: https://github.com/cmvee/bt-presence/pull/3 Make sure that this change is used.
-You will need to patch it manually right now.

 ## Usage